I know you've seen them—those neon-colored ads for $500 websites. A whole website for $500. An absolute BARGAIN, right?

 If your friend's nephew made your website, the chances are it's not built up to industry standards.
 If your website was built back in the early 2010s (and hasn't been given any TLC since), then it's definitely not up to standard.
 A website isn’t just a checkbox that needs to be ticked off the list of business essentials.

 Your website is an investment.
+Your website is a valuable business asset.

 Your website is the online representative of your business.
 For many prospects, it’s the first touchpoint in their journey to hiring you.
 It’s where you generate your new leads and nurture prospects.